CarterStefan/bird_watcher/README.md

 - [JShint](https://jshint.com/) - No errors

 ### Manual Testing
 To ensure my website was in good working order I tested all links on the pages across a range of devices using the chrome developer tools and Chrome, Edge and Firefox to ensure it works okay on different browsers.
-I have documented this [here](static/testing/manual/testing.md).
+I have documented this [here]({{ url_for('static', filename='testing.md') }})

 ## Acknowledgments